-DC Out is incredibly excited to welcome Grammy-nominated and Dove award-winning recording artist Ty Herndon!!!
+DC Out was incredibly honored to have Grammy-nominated and Dove award-winning recording artist Ty Herndon perform at it's 2019 event.
+Stay tuned for the 2021 Performer!

 Between 1995 and 2002, Herndon charted 17 singles, including his three No.1s and numerous top 10 hits, such as “I Want My Goodbye Back,” “Loved Too Much,” “A Man Holding On,” and “Hands of a Working Man.”
 He topped the charts in 1996 with the single “Living in a Moment” and again in 1998 with “It Must Be Love.
 In 2010, Herndon released his album, Journey On.
 The album received critical acclaim and earned him a Grammy nomination and his first Dove award.
 Herndon released Lies I Told Myself in 2013 and House on Fire in 2016.